o3-cloud/vibe-adr/README.md

 - **Context:** What problem are we solving?
 - **Decision:** What’s our choice and why?
 - **Alternatives:** What did we reject?
+- **Anti-Goals & Guardrails:** What is explicitly out of scope and which constraints are non-negotiable?
 - **Consequences:** Trade-offs, pros/cons.
 - **Commit Links:** Code that implements it.
 - **Vibe Summary:** The intuitive or emotional principle.